chainguard-dev/edu/content/opensource/melange/getting-started-with-melange.md

 The melange specification file contains three main sections:

 - **package**: defines package specs, such as name, license, and runtime dependencies.
-Runtime dependencies will be brought into the system automatically as dependencies when the APK is installed.
+Runtime dependencies will be brought into the system automatically as dependencies when the apk is installed.
 - **environment**: defines how the environment should be prepared for the build, including required packages and their source repositories.
 Anything that is only required at build time goes here, and shouldn't be part of the runtime dependencies.
 - **pipeline**: defines the build pipeline for this package.